 You can use a barcode scanner to manage your vaccine inventory in PCC EHR.
+Managing your inventory and administrations using barcode scanners will save time and reduce errors.

 - 1 Plan and Prepare